yvsn42/Tutorials/git.md

 ### `git reset`
 - Reset git branch to a previous state
-    - Warning: You will lose any unpushed chnages if you use this
+    - Warning: You will lose any un-pushed changes if you use this
-- `--soft HEAD^`: Unstage last commit
+- `--soft HEAD^`: Un-staged last commit

 ### `git config`
 - Set up your git config file